BuyCode123/YTthumb/README.md

-# CTRpixAi
+# CTRpixAI
 🤖Ai YouTube thumbnail maker.
 📋Copy and paste YouTube thumbnails.
 🆎Test and compare.

+NOTE: My software is for sale from $5,000. (negotiable) Please contact me for more details.
-©CTRpixAI.
-All rights reserved.
+CTRpixAI.
+No rights reserved.